Preston Bus Station given Grade II listed status

 The Royal Institute of British Architects Journal, which has backed a campaign to save the building, posted a message on Twitter, saying: "Well done to all campaigners."

 Journal Editor Hugh Pearman added: "Ed Vaizey, you are a star.
-Our very savvy architecture minister has listed the wonderful Preston Bus Station."'Ingenuity of design'
+Our very savvy architecture minister has listed the wonderful Preston Bus Station."

 A spokeswoman for English Heritage said the building "fully deserves this marker of recognition".